AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

      ```
 ##### 2. Place the generated keystore.ks file and place in cert path ~/certs/keystore.ks.
 ```
-   NOTE: This configuration can be found in /forms-flow-bpm/src/mai/resources
+   NOTE: This configuration can be found in /forms-flow-bpm/src/main/resources
 ```
-##### 3. Include the below given **ssl configuration** in application.yaml present in path /forms-flow-bpm/src/mai/resources.
+##### 3. Include the below **ssl configuration** in application.yaml present in path /forms-flow-bpm/src/main/resources.
 ```
 server:
   port: 8443